-The team that carried out the training consisted of Dr William Wootton (KCL), Dr Hiba Alkhalaf (KCL) with the assistance of their consultants: Prof. Alaa Elhabashi and Dr. Lisa Mol.
+The team that carried out the training consisted of Dr Hiba Alkhalaf (KCL) and Dr William Wootton (KCL) with the assistance of the consultants: Prof. Alaa Elhabashi (University of Menoufia) and Dr. Lisa Mol (UWE Bristol).
 The training was supported by Dr Ammar Othman (INP) and with the help and assistance of Dr Ahmed Saad (University of Benghazi) and Mr Ziad Siala (DoA).

 This training revisited the holistic methodology we set at the beginning of the project.
 We worked on creating a greater depth of knowledge in one element from each of the phases: Identification and documentation of the heritage site (using various methods to document the condition of the site), Assessment and analysis (focusing on stone weathering and stabilization), followed by the Response (workshop with representatives of local community and various stakeholders) (see Figure 1.).

 Figure 1.
 Planning Process Methodology adapted from Getty and modified to meet the workshop purposes: source: